 Walk through the flow:

-- Client triggers notification via API call
+- Client sends a notification via API.

-- API Gateway authenticates, validates, rate limits
+- API Gateway checks auth and rate limits.

-- Channel-specific processors consume from queues
+- Processors consume from queues.

-Topic 1: Why Use Message Queues?
+Topic 1: Why Use Message Queues in a Notification System?

 Your answer: